neptunelabs/fsi-pages-samples/samples/travel/README.md

   </fsi-pages-chapters>
 ```

-For all parameters which can be used, please consult the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-pages).
+For all parameters which can be used, please refer to the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-pages).

 ## Testing with examples from your own server